 The History of Missiology Website (founded 2003) focuses largely on the Protestant contribution to mission thought and practice, including theologies and strategies, reflections on the encounter between Christianity and other religions, and early observations of various cultures.
 The site consists of two sections: several thousand “classic” texts in mission history (scanned from the Boston University collection with the assistance of Internet Archive), and biographical sketches and texts of prominent mission thinkers from the seventeenth to twentieth century.

-The Digital Archive of Russian Methodist History documents the history of Russian Methodism in the twentieth century.
+The Russian Methodism Archive documents the history of Russian Methodism in the twentieth century.
 Launched in collaboration with the United Methodist Seminary in Russia, the Archive is in the process of collecting, scanning, and posting online important letters, magazines, photographs, and other materials.
 Of special note is the extensive collection of the Reverend Bruce Weaver, who headed the Russia Initiative of the United Methodist Church for fifteen years.
 For additional information on the physical holdings of the Archive, contact the School of Theology Archives.

 The Uganda Caregivers Project is a collaboration of U.S. and Ugandan researchers and writers.
 The goal is to amplify the stories of Ugandan community leaders who are caring for collective needs, and to explore the social ecology of care in Uganda: how families, communities, and institutions organize care and caregiving bonds, and how care reflects religious practice within diverse faith traditions.